wonkledge/okatsu/README.md

 ## feature

-​	Resolve every functions from right to left.
+​	Resolve every function from right to left.

 ##### 	Be careful